 Verde Elementary School places among the top 20% of public schools in California for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- Verde Elementary School's student population of 339 students has grown by 6% over five school years.
+- Verde Elementary School's student population of 328 students has stayed relatively flat over five school years.

 - The teacher population of 12 teachers has declined by 7% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 - Verde Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.